The Museum is open from Thursday to Sunday from 10:00 am to 7:00 pm. Booking is compulsory: www.fondazioneprada.org

-Fondazione Prada has created its new Headquarters in Largo Isarco (inaugurated in the spring of 2015), in an area of Milan that was once given over to industrial production.
+Fondazione Prada has created its new Headquarters (inaugurated in the spring of 2015) in Largo Isarco, in an area of Milan that was once given over to industrial production.

-Fondazione Prada was established by Miuccia Prada and Patrizio Bertelli in 1993 as an institute to promote reflection about the contemporary in art and culture.
+Fondazione Prada was established by Miuccia Prada and Patrizio Bertelli in 1993 as an institution promoting reflection about the contemporary in art and culture.
 Behind the Fondazione is a name in fashion known worldwide, with 102 years of activity.

-The foyer of the Cinema space hosts a ceramic work by Lucio Fontana, Battaglia (1948): originally made for the Cinema Arlecchino in Milan it evokes the artistic and cultural rebirth of the years of post-war modernization in Italy.
+The Movie Theatre's foyer hosts a ceramic work by Lucio Fontana, Battaglia (1948): originally made for Cinema Arlecchino in Milano, it evokes the artistic and cultural rebirth of the years of post-war modernization in Italy.

-From the furbishing to the ceiling the Bar Luce, located in the entrance of the premises, evokes the atmosphere of the historic Milanese bars of the fifties and sixties, filtered through the eyes of contemporary Italian cinema.
-Its vaulted ceiling reproduces the Galleria Vittorio Emanuele in miniature.
+From the furbishing to the ceiling the Bar Luce, located at the Foundation’s entrance, evokes the atmosphere of the historic Milanese bars of the fifties and sixties, filtered through the eyes of contemporary Italian cinema.
+Its vaulted ceiling reproduces in miniature the Galleria Vittorio Emanuele.
 According to the designer of this one-of-a-kind bar, the American director Wes Anderson, "it would be a great set, but also a beautiful place in which to write a movie".

 Amongst the special projects that the Fondazione has set up in Milano, of particular interest are Dan Flavin's light installation for the church of Santa Maria Annunciata in Chiesa Rossa (1997) and the legendary video-musical project by Laurie Anderson entitled Dal Vivo, with the collaboration of the San Vittore Detention Centre (1998).